SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Dataset

 \textbf{QA Construction.} The pipeline for constructing the QA data is shown in Fig.~\ref{fig:qadata_construction}.
 At the construction level of QA, we employ two strategies: GPT-based and template-based.
 For relatively fixed questions such as counting and object size, we adopt a template-based approach to obtain reasonable QA pairs.
 To ensure the diversity of the questions, we manually curate over 3,000 templates.
-However, for more flexible questions like planning, we use a GPT-based~\citep{GPT-4.5} method to generate reasonable answers in naturally language.
+However, for more flexible questions like planning, we use a GPT-based~\citep{GPT-4.5} method to generate reasonable answers in natural language.
 Additionally, through appropriate randomizing and prompting, we obtain multiple options to serve as rewards for RL.
-QA previews can be found in Appendix~\ref{app:qa_preview_data_preview}

 \textbf{CoT Annotation.} To facilitate an efficient cold start, we follow ~\citet{feng2025video} to leverage cognition-inspired few-shot prompting strategy with Qwen2.5-VL-72B-Instruct~\citep{Qwen2.5-VL} to generate CoT rationales.
 After employing the filtering policy for low-quality or inconsistent rationale outputs, we obtain the CoT for SpaceVista-1M, with high-quality rationale for fundamental knowledge injection for SFT.